There was actually a study to determine if red wolves are wolves. The answer could have doomed them.

-Over the 30-year history of the federal government’s effort to revive endangered red wolves in North Carolina, there have been many attempts by opponents to get rid of them.
-But to argue the wolves engaged in so much sex with coyotes that the two species somehow became one?
+Over the federal government’s 30-year effort to revive endangered red wolves in North Carolina, there have been many attempts by opponents to get rid of them.
+But to argue that the wolves engaged in so much sex with coyotes that the two species somehow became one?
 That was a novel approach.

 It is a good argument if you can prove it.
 Red wolves are a rare and dying breed that actually went extinct in the wild before a few were set free again after being bred in zoos.
 Coyotes are plentiful, and unlike the larger wolves, they are ineligible for protection under the Endangered Species Act.

-When North Carolina officials and landowners opposed to a U.S. Fish and Wildlife Service reintroduction program helped convince Congress to commission a study last year to determine if they are more coyote than wolf, it was greeted as a victory for those who want to run the animals out of the state.
+Last year, North Carolina officials and landowners opposed to a U.S. Fish and Wildlife Service reintroduction program helped convince Congress to commission a study to determine if the wolves are more coyote than wolf.
+Opponents greeted it as a victory for those who want to run the animals out of the state.

-On Thursday, the National Academies of Sciences, Engineering and Medicine released their findings nearly a year to the day after the study was ordered.
+On Thursday, the National Academies of Sciences, Engineering and Medicine released their findings nearly a year to the day after the study was ordered, settling a seesaw battle over the red wolf’s taxonomy that had dragged on for decades.

-The study stood to settle a seesaw battle between conservationists united to save the wolves and state wildlife officials, landowners and hunters who want to shove them across the border.
+Leading up to the study’s release, the red wolf recovery program in and around the Alligator River National Wildlife Refuge was in a steep decline.
+The number of wolves has fallen from a high of 50 to about 35.

+The U.S. Fish and Wildlife Service’s southeast division, which manages the recovery, announced a plan to reduce the population by more than half, saying the program could only accommodate about a dozen animals.

-In the past eight years, the opponents gained a key ally, Fish and Wildlife, which actually issued permits in 2016 allowing landowners to kill any red wolf that strayed onto their property.
-A short time later, a female red wolf seeking food for its pups was shot dead.
+The announcement was another indication of Fish and Wildlife’s growing hostility to its own mission to save federally protected wolves, conservationists said.
+In a major reversal three years back, Fish and Wildlife issued permits allowing landowners to kill any red wolf that strayed onto their property.
+Within weeks, a female red wolf seeking food for her pups was shot dead.

-But each time the opponents gained ground, conservationists beat them back with lawsuits.
-Last year, a federal judge blasted Fish and Wildlife for issuing the kill permits.
+A federal judge blasted Fish and Wildlife’s decision to issue the permits in a ruling handed down seven months after the agency announced its effort to reduce the population.
 “Wildlife are not the property of landowners but belong to the public and are managed by state and federal governments for the public good,” wrote the judge, Terrence Boyle.

-And when the state approved night hunts to reduce coyotes, a judge shut it down when conservationists argued hunters were already mistakenly shooting red wolves to death in broad daylight.
+The state approved night hunts to reduce coyotes, but a judge shut it down after conservationists argued that hunters were mistakenly shooting red wolves to death — in broad daylight.

 But a century of state-sanctioned hunting all but wiped out red and gray wolves, as well as cougars, allowing coyotes to move in.
 Coyotes are amazing canids in one respect, wildlife biologists say.
 When confronted with stress such as hunting, they respond by producing more coyotes.